anandsun78/activity-clock/README.md

 # activity-clock

 A productivity timer to track every second of the day to see how time is being used.
-The UI has both a dark and light mode.
+There is also functionality to see if following daily habits that are set.

 ## Stack
 - React 18 + TypeScript, React Router 6